 There are certain ice breaker questions that simply cannot be easily answered.
 They are not illegal, but they are just awkward.
 Do your best to answer honestly, but don’t be too controversial with your answer.
 Be as brief and don’t take the time to justify what you have to say.
 Too many of these negative questions in a job interview might be a red flag.

 These negatively tainted questions can lower the tone of an interview if not swerved swiftly.
 Keep your answer short and smile positively after answering in the hope that the interviewer will move on.
+Many of these questions are designed to trip you up.
+If the line of questioning is consitently negative, you might consider whether this is the sort of person that you want to work for.
+Negative questions are one of the classic interview red flags.

 - What is your biggest weakness?